 Comment: The novelty of the article should be more focused.
 Try to be concise.

-Response: There is an increasing number of papers on statistical process monitoring (SPM) methods containing misleading justifications of the proposed methods.
-The flawed methods and the associated incorrect theory threaten the integrity of the SPM research field.
-In this paper we aim to demonstrate the effects of large round-off errors on the performance of control charts for means and how ignoring the round-off errors and using a standard Shewhart chart affects the quality control of a measured process.
+Response: There is an increasing number of papers on statistical process monitoring (SPM) methods that containing misleading justifications of the methods they propose.
+These flawed methods and the incorrect theory associated with them threaten the integrity of the SPM research field.
+In this paper we aim to demonstrate firstly how large round-off errors – such as those produced by the approaches mentioned above – affect the performance of control charts for means, and secondly how ignoring the round-off errors and using a standard Shewhart chart affects the quality control of a measured process.
 This study was the basis for a follow-up study in which we suggested a new SPM approach for large rounded data.

-We added a paragraph in the introduction section to emphasize the contribution of this study in the relevant literature (Introduction, paragraph 2).
+We added a paragraph to emphasize the contribution of this study to the relevant literature in the introduction (paragraph 2).

 Comment: This articles needs to be re-written because the current version is too vague.
 The authors must highlight the problem and present their solution.

-Response: The article was shorten and re-written in order to be more focused and less vague.
+Response: The article was shortened and rewritten in order to be more focused and less vague.

 Comment: Why no real life data example to understand the present methodology is discussed?

-Response: We added to the introduction an example of monitoring quality characteristic measured with large round off error (Introduction, paragraph 9).
+Response: We added an example of monitoring a quality characteristic measured with a large round-off error to the introduction (paragraph 9).

 Comment: Use consistent notations and symbols.

-Response: we went over the manuscript and corrected the inconsistency of some notations and symbols.
+Response: We went over the manuscript and corrected the inconsistency of some notations and symbols.

 Reviewer 2